mraf881/SQL-Query-Learning/SQL-BigQuery-Query.md

 - Feel free to comment.
 - Give positive feedback.
 - FYI, this is markdown file.
-- Some of the queries, I do not included output.
+- Some of the queries, I do not include output.
 Sorry about that.

 **Query001**